dpprdgls/Generate-Password/README.md

-# <Horiseon Refactor Challenge>
+# <Password Generator Challenge>

 ## Description

-This project was built to help a marketing agency's website follow accessibility standards and implement search engine optimizations.
-This was accomplished by changing the source code to include semantic HTML elements.
-These HTML elements were restructured to follow a logical structure which was independent of styling and positioning.
-When viewing the icon and image elements, you will now find accissible alt attributes.
-The heading attributes of this page also fall in sequential order.
-The title element has also been updated to include a descriptive title of the website.
+This project was built to demonstrate my ability to create a password generator that meets the requirements of a company's desire by using user selected criteria to generate a password using javascript.

 ## Usage